Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Abhinav Goyal, Director of Capital Projects and Infrastructure Advisory Services, PwC Vietnam, assessed that the NDC targets updated by Vietnam in 2022 have shown significant progress in prioritizing sustainable development.

-"Although the NDC contents seem to be in line with Vietnam's Net Zero ambition by 2050, more practical actions are still needed to accelerate towards a net zero emissions future," he commented.
+"Although the NDC contents seem to be in line with Vietnam's Net Zero ambition by 2050, more practical actions are still needed to accelerate towards a net zero emissions future," he said.

-This change requires collaborative action from both governments, through strong policies and detailed guidance, including promoting global collaboration; and businesses, through responsible trading and green investing, according to PwC.
+This change requires collaborative action from both governments, through strong policies and detailed guidance, including promoting global collaboration; and businesses, through responsible business and green investment, according to PwC.

 Telecommunications